 As a cyclist, this is one of the most amazing places in the world to ride.
 I spot whales, sealions, kite surfers and coast guard helicopters as I climb the hills, fight the head winds and thoroughly enjoy pedaling along the ocean and the inland forests.

 I live there with my gorgeous, and luckily, very supportive wife Michelle.
-She encourages me to pick new challenges, pushes me to train on those days the red chairs look so comfy, and is there at the finish line whenever possible on my long rides.
+She encourages me to pick new challenges, pushes me to train on those days couch looks so comfy , and she is there at the finish line whenever possible on my long rides.

 So in a short, just a normal guy, who likes to ride as much as possible.